Research

 1919 Seattle General Strike communal kitchen

 If such work stoppage is temporary, then how have strikers and strike theorists imagined the persistence of their power over time?
-My book project, Democratic Refusal: The General Strike in the Making, draws on historical events and the resources of conceptual and critical political theory to develop an account of how the general strike has shaped the democratic imaginary.
+My book project, Democratic Refusals: The General Strike in the Making, draws on historical events and the resources of conceptual and critical political theory to develop an account of how the general strike has shaped the democratic imaginary.
 My project looks to thinkers of the strike—Du Bois, Georges Sorel, Walter Benjamin, and Hannah Arendt—who invite us to see the general strike as part of a broader politics, a “politics from below” whose aim is to strike at violence with non-violence and to use moments of solidaristic refusal to create something new and lasting.

 The first page of Chapter 4 of Black Reconstruction, “The General Strike”